dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 You can observe any of the attributes and will receive notification every time a value is received from the connected vehicle.
 This allows you to monitor changes to velocity and other vehicle state without the need for polling.

-Observers are added using :py:func:`Vehicle.add_attribute_observer() <droneapi.lib.Vehicle.add_attribute_observer>`,
+Observers are added using :py:func:`Vehicle.add_attribute_observer() <dronekit.lib.Vehicle.add_attribute_observer>`,
 specifying the name of the attribute to observe and a callback function.
 The same string is passed to the callback when it is notified.
-Observers are removed using :py:func:`remove_attribute_observer() <droneapi.lib.Vehicle.remove_attribute_observer>`.
+Observers are removed using :py:func:`remove_attribute_observer() <dronekit.lib.Vehicle.remove_attribute_observer>`.

-The code snippet below shows how to add (and remove) a callback function to observe :py:attr:`location <droneapi.lib.Vehicle.location>` attribute changes.
+The code snippet below shows how to add (and remove) a callback function to observe :py:attr:`location <dronekit.lib.Vehicle.location>` attribute changes.
 The two second ``sleep()`` is required because otherwise the observer might be removed before the the callback is first run.

 .. code:: python